praveen19-cv/TodoApp-in-Quasar-/README.md

-# onecounter (counter)
+# Todo List

-addiotn and subtracton of 1
+addiotn and subtracton of tasks

 ## Install the dependencies
 ```bash